alipali737/pen-test-docs/Misc/Shells.md

 As shells communicate over a network, having a network security app that can perform [deep packet inspection](https://en.wikipedia.org/wiki/Deep_packet_inspection) can often identify malicious traffic like an anti-virus of sorts.
 If traffic to and from shells aren't encrypted, then it could be inspected and detected by networking monitoring tools.

 ### Protecting End Devices
 These devices are on the end of the network, meaning they are either the source or the destination of data transmissions (eg. Workstations, Servers, Printers, Cameras, NAS).
+Having monitoring and alerting on these devices can be a great step to hardening them.
+Any devices that have a CLI that can be remotely accessed are valuable targets for an attacker.

+### Potential Mitigations
+- *Application Sandboxing* for exposed applications
+- *Least Privilege Permission Policies*
+- *Host segmentation & hardening* : make sure to utilise DMZs to help secure public-facing infrastructure
+- *Physical and Application Layer Firewalls*